Vaughn Bell: Work

-Bell creates interactive projects and immersive environments which affect the ways in which we relate to our environment.
-She has exhibited her sculpture, installation, performance, video and public projects internationally.
-Her commissions include installations at the Massachusetts Museum of Contemporary Art, the Edith Russ Site for New Media Art in Oldenburg, Germany, the Owens Walter E. Terhune Art Gallery in Ohio, and the Schuylkill Center for Environmental Education and Chemical Heritage Foundation in Philadelphia, PA.
-Her work has been featured in Artnews, Afterimage, and Arcade Journal, among others.
+Vaughn Bell's ongoing "Village Greens" series has included projects at venues ranging from Musee Brugge and Kunsthaus Zurich, to the Discovery Center at the Gates Foundation.
+Her commissions also include installations at the Massachusetts Museum of Contemporary Art, the Edith Russ Site for New Media Art in Oldenburg, Germany, the Owens Walter E. Terhune Art Gallery in Ohio, the Schuylkill Center for Environmental Education and the Chemical Heritage Foundation in Philadelphia, PA.